ABorgna/site/slides/20220628-QPL/slides.md

 ???

-**[Instantiation]**

-When we instantiate the diagram family some of the wires end up having size zero, depending on the value of the parameters.
+**[Parameter controlled flow]**

+- The fragment has two terms that let parameters control the flow of the program.

+- First we have the for construction, which takes a list of integers

 ---